aplazame/woocommerce/README.txt

 We are open to changes in the API documentation and our services.
 For any suggestions please send us an email to  [dev@aplazame.com](mailto:dev@aplazame.com?subject=Hello).

-*We hope you'll enjoy using Aplázame's WooCommerce plugin!*
+*We hope you'll enjoy using Aplazame's WooCommerce plugin!*

 == Installation ==